A Star Is Born (2018 film)

-A Star Is Born is a 2018 American musical romantic drama produced and directed by Bradley Cooper (in his directorial debut) with a screenplay by Cooper, Eric Roth and Will Fetters.
-It stars Cooper and Lady Gaga in lead roles, with Dave Chappelle, Andrew Dice Clay and Sam Elliott in supporting roles.
-It follows an alcoholic musician (Cooper) who discovers and falls in love with a young singer (Gaga).
-It is the fourth American movie made of the story, after the original 1937 romantic drama and its 1954 and 1976 remakes.
-Principal photography began at the Coachella Valley Music and Arts Festival in April 2017.
+A Star Is Born is a 2018 American musical romantic drama film produced and directed by Bradley Cooper in his directorial debut, from a screenplay he wrote with Eric Roth and Will Fetters.
+It stars Cooper and Lady Gaga in the lead roles, with Andrew Dice Clay, Dave Chappelle and Sam Elliott in supporting roles.
+The film follows Jackson Maine (Cooper), an established musician struggling with alcoholism and addiction, who discovers and falls in love with aspiring singer Ally (Gaga) as her career begins to eclipse his own.
+It is the third remake of the 1937 film, following the 1954 and 1976 adaptations.